shopware/design-portal/src/foundations/accessibility.md

 </script>

 # {{ $frontmatter.title }}

+## Commerce for everyone
-At Shopware, we are committed to creating inclusive and barrier-free shopping experiences for our valued merchants and their customers.
+At Shopware, we are committed to creating inclusive and barrier-free shopping experiences for our merchants and their customers.

 <picture>
 <source media="(prefers-color-scheme: dark)" srcset="/foundations/accessibility/foundations-accessibility-intro@dark.png 4x">